 They know that if they challenge it, there will be more.
 So, they quietly hold their own…chewing…stewing…digesting the indigestible.

 Then the day comes when they say to themselves, “That’s it, no more!”
-But this doesn’t stop his being emotionally and verbally abusive.
+But this doesn’t stop his (or her) being emotionally and verbally abusive.

 Dodging Emotional and Verbal Abuse in Marriage